 Your coop is built from rough cut Appearance Grade North American Western Red Cedar.
 Our 2x2's are actually custom milled by Weyerhaeuser.
 Wood deemed defective is culled during milling, cutting and in fabrication... about 5%-10%.
 Knots, blemishes, fraying, coloring variations, minor surface cracking, slight warping and periodic worm marks are normal parts of rough cedar.
 We try to make it to where a reversible part always has a "pretty side" and take care to make the "pretty side" show on all parts.
-If you're unhappy with a piece of your new coop.
+If you're unhappy with a piece of wood we fabricated into your coop, send us a picture.
+We want you to love every piece of your new coop.
 We'll gladly replace any defective part.